fongandrew/hydeout/_posts/2017-12-30-Scalable,Secure Blog in AWS.md

 * Scale
   - The content should be static with no web servers to manage, AWS S3 supports this out of box.
   - By going with static pages, it also helps to improve latency by take advantage of content delivert networks (CDN), Hence will use Cloudfront
-  - uses of Alias Feature from Route 53
+  - uses of Alias Feature from Route 53, which can scale to millions of requests

 * Secure